marcus67/little_brother/TROUBLESHOOTING.md

 This page tries to help you with troubleshooting the most common problems with running LittleBrother.

+## The monitored user is not logged in but LittleBrother still shows her as active.

+This is usually due to processes that do not get cleanly killed when the user logs out.
+One of the culprits may be the `geoclue` daemon.
+Use

+    ps uax|grep geoclue

+in a terminal to find out if there are any agents running.
+Chances are that you do not require `geoclue` on your system.
+In this case uninstalling the package using

+    apt-get remove geoclue-2.0

+may be an option for you.

-## The web page is working but I cannot see any activity of the monitored users
+## The web page is working, but I cannot see any activity of the monitored users

 *   Check that the usernames used in the configuration file actually identically match the users that you would like to monitor.